rajjitlai/Virtual-Science-Lab/README.md

 - All contributors and testers
 - Open-source community
 - Stack Overflow for endless answers
-- NLP Cloud for providing access to Llama 2 models
+- OpenRouter for providing access to free AI models

 ---